jadecubes/Low-Level-Design-Using-OOD-Principles/Designing a Movie Ticket Booking System/Class Diagram for the Movie Ticket Booking System/README.md

 In the movie ticket booking system, there can be multiple seat types for a cinema hall, and each seat type will have its own formula to calculate the ticket fare.
 Therefore, the Strategy design pattern can be applied here, which will design a separate strategy or algorithm to calculate the price of each seat type.
 It is applied through the definition of a function that provides the implementation of the rates for each seat type using different strategies.
 This strategy can also differ based on a movie’s popularity or taxes

 # Additional requirements
+The interviewer can introduce some additional requirements in the movie ticket booking system, or they can ask some follow-up questions.
+Let’s see some examples of additional requirements:

+Discount: Customers can use a coupon to add a discount to their payment.
+The class diagram provided below shows the relationship of Discount with the Payment class:

+[The relationship between the Discount class and the Payment class]

+Customer and the guest users: There should be two types of users in our system.
+The guest user can search for movies and choose to register.
+The customer should be an authenticated user and is able to search movies and book shows.
+The class diagram below shows how we can implement separate functionality for different users:

+[The class diagram of different users of our system]

+We have completed the class diagram of the movie ticket booking system according to the requirements.
+Let’s now design the sequence diagram of the movie ticket booking system in the next lesson.